 - Chris Sterling from CenturyLink gave two talks, one on configuration management, Reduce Time to Value: Focus First on Configuration Management Debt, and one on the Lean model within Cloud Foundry, From Zero to Continuous Validated Learning: Lean Startup on PaaS.

-- David Soul from Pivotal gave a talk on containers in Cloud Foundry, Container Ops: Using Platform Tooling to Build Your App Management Story.
+- David Soul from VMware gave a talk on containers in Cloud Foundry, Container Ops: Using Platform Tooling to Build Your App Management Story.
 His slides are on Slideshare.

-- Ramiro Salas from Pivotal gave a talk on Cloud Foundry on OpenStack, It’s what’s on the Stack That Matters!
+- Ramiro Salas from VMware gave a talk on Cloud Foundry on OpenStack, It’s what’s on the Stack That Matters!
 That’s been a highly requested topic lately!

 And fun was had by all at the VIP party!